2014 Arsenal L.F.C. season

 The 2014 season was Arsenal Ladies Football Club's 27th season since forming in 1987.
 The club participated in the fourth edition of the FA WSL, England's top flight for women's football since 2011.
 Arsenal also played in the FA Women's Cup, and the FA WSL Cup, winning the former against Everton in June.
 They also competed in the UEFA Women's Champions League, losing at the Quarter Final stage to Birmingham City, triggering a 5-year exile from the competition.
-After a poor start to the season, including three straight home defeats, Shelley Kerr stood down as Arsenal manager following the FA Cup Final win over Everton, and was replaced on an interim basis by their Centre of Excellence Technical Director, John Bayer, and then later by Kelly Smith, who operated in a player-manager capacity.
+After a poor start to the season, including three straight home defeats, Shelley Kerr stood down as Arsenal manager following the FA Cup Final win over Everton.
+She was replaced on an interim basis by their Centre of Excellence Technical Director, John Bayer, and then later by Kelly Smith, who operated in a player-manager capacity.
 On the 29th August, Arsenal appointed Pedro Martinez Losa to be their full-time manager.

-As this season bridged the gap between the Men's Team's 2013-14 and 2014-15 seasons, the team wore two different sets of kits during each half of the season.
+As this season bridged the gap between the Men's Team's 2013–14 and 2014–15 seasons, the team wore two different sets of kits during each half of the season.

+Review

+UWCL campaign

+Five days after their WSL Cup Final win over Lincoln, Arsenal had already begun their new season with the start of the 2013–14 UEFA Women's Champions League, hoping to better their run to the semi finals the previous season.
+In the Round of 32 stage, they were drawn against Kazakhstan side CSHVSM, who they obliterated 18-2 on aggregate.
+In the next round, they were paired with Glasgow City.
+After a routine 3-0 win at The Hive, Arsenal sealed their passage into the quarter finals with a 3-2 win away at Petershill Park, with Alex Scott's late winner making it four wins from four.